cardano-scaling/hydra/docs/core-concepts/layer-two.md

 #### Examples

-- Liquid Network (Bitcoin);
+- Liquid Network (Bitcoin)
-- RSK (Bitcoin);
+- RSK (Bitcoin)
-- Polygon (Ethereum);
+- Polygon (Ethereum)
-- Milkomeda (Cardano).
+- Milkomeda (Cardano)

 ## Rollups

 Another major type of layer 2 solution is **Rollups**.
 They provide a way for moving transaction execution off-chain only to keep a much more compact representation of the execution on the layer 1.
-Rollups are typically driven by a central actor(popular called Sequencers in most projects) offering high availability and high computational capability off-chain while regularly leaving verifiable breadcrumbs on-chain (the rollups).
+Rollups are typically driven by a central actor, often called _sequencer_, with high availability and computational resource demands off-chain, while regularly leaving verifiable breadcrumbs on-chain (the rollups).

-In general, rollups come in two popular flavours: **Optimistic Rollups**(involving interactive games for fraud disputes) or **Validity Rollups**(involving Zero-Knowledge-based proofs for validity checks).
+In general, rollups come in two popular flavours
++ **optimistic** rollups involving interactive games for fraud disputes, and
++ **validity** rollups involving Zero-Knowledge-based proofs for validity checks.

 In the former, rollups are posted on-chain optimistically and verification are done _a posteriori_ by independent validators.
 In case of disagreement, the dispute is resolved on-chain and the rollup batch publisher endure financial consequences.
 In zero-knowledge approaches, a succinct proof of execution is calculated off-chain, published alongside the rollup batch commitment and controlled by on-chain validators (which thus enforce the rightful execution of the rollup).

 #### Examples

-- Arbitrum (Ethereum);
+- Arbitrum (Ethereum)
-- Optimism (Ethereum);
+- Optimism (Ethereum)
-- Hermez (Ethereum);
+- Hermez (Ethereum)
-- ZKSync (Ethereum).
+- ZKSync (Ethereum)